-As businesses are asking employees to work from home, restaurants and retailers are taking orders online, schools and universities are shifting to online learning, we are witnessing the most rapid organizational transformation and technology implementation in 2020.
+As businesses are asking employees to work from home, restaurants, and retailers are taking orders online, schools and universities are shifting to online learning, we are witnessing the most rapid organizational transformation and technology implementation in 2020.
+This is exactly what digital transformation means.

 Businesses have faced many challenges and a colossal crisis over the decades but never like this before.
 Earlier it was financial mostly, but this time around with COVID-19 scare and complete lockdown, the primary issue is keeping the business running smoothly and getting the employees to work from home.